MS in Civic Analytics

 • Minimum English Competency Test Score:

-• TOEFL 90, with subscores of Reading 21, Listening 21, Speaking 25, and Writing 23 (iBT Test); 60, with subscores of Reading 19, Listening 17, Writing 21 (revised Paper-Delivered Test), OR,
+• TOEFL iBT 90, with subscores of Reading 21, Listening 21, Speaking 25, and Writing 23, OR,

-• IELTS 6.5, with subscores of 6.0 for all four subscores, OR,
+• IELTS Academic 6.5, with 6.0 in each of the four subscores, OR,

 • PTE-Academic 61, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

-• Additional Materials Applicants must submit a resume.
+• Required: Applicants must submit a resume.

-• Other Requirements (Prerequisites): The applicant must provide documentation that they have completed an undergraduate or graduate‐level data analysis or statistics course in the last three years with a grade of B or higher.
+• Prerequisites: The applicant must provide documentation that they have completed an undergraduate or graduate‐level data analysis or statistics course in the last three years with a grade of B or higher.
 This course will be more than a research design course and cover descriptive and inferential statistics.
 If the student does not have such a course but meets the other requirements for admission, they will be required to enroll in PA 402 or equivalent course.
 This requirement would be waived for those coming to the program with a statistics degree.

 Degree Requirements